-Note: It’s very important to make sure the listings you are submitting to are not spammy because adding spamming links to your site may have a negative impact.
+Note: It’s very important to make sure the listings to which you are submitting are not spammy because adding spamming links to your site may have a negative impact.

 Where the listings approach can be quick and very location-specific, the non-directory approach tends to take more time and it will be tougher to get links that are both relevant to the financial industry and your location.